 - Separate tournaments are organized for paradart players more information can be found here.
 A player can only participate in a tournament or category if this does not affect the circumstances of the game.
 It’s not allowed to participate in the paradarts and in the other categories.
 Darters who fall within the criteria of a paradarter may also choose to participate in the other categories instead of the paradarts tournament.
 They always have to play on a regular dartlanes, without extra space, with oche and a high board and be mobile enough to remove the darts from the board themselves and to play in the regular room.
 Therefore, a wheelchair player cannot participate in the regular tournament.
 Based on this, the organization has the right to refuse a player or to place it in a different category at any time.
 The organization can also oblige players to bring guidance.

 - Before the game starts, every player is allowed to throw nine practice darts on the lane where he or she has to play.

 - All questions concerning score checks have to be asked before the player throws again.

-- Concerning stage games, players has to dress representative.
+- Concerning stage games, players has to dress representative in accordance with the general NDB dress code.
 This means a decent pair of trousers (no jeans or denim type trousers) and a collared shirt.
 Always applies; club expressions of any kind (football, motorcycle or otherwise) are not permitted.